 Originally I was going for a spookier font but I actually like the innocent look on the Madrid font.

-You will need aida cloth or other fabric fit for cross stitch.
+- Aida cloth or other fabric fit for cross stitch.
 The size of the image in the end will depend on your type of cloth and how far apart the holes in it are.
-I used a 7 aida cloth.
-In the end I find it a bit too small, but meh.